larsks/azure-tools/docs/api.md

           </Supported>
         </Versions>

-- `/machine/?comp=goalstate` -- return an XML document with information about available API configuration endpoints for this host.
+- `GET /machine/?comp=goalstate` -- return an XML document with information about available API configuration endpoints for this host.
 Can except the `x-ms-version` HTTP header (`-H "x-ms-version: 2012-11-30"`) and the `x-ms-agent` header (which should be `WALinuxAgent`).

   A request looks like: